dev-gaitano/moringa_akan_asgn/README.md

 ## License

-Project by Eugene Campbell Gaitano
+Project by Eugene Campbell Gaitano.

 This project is licensed under the MIT License.